"What does S3 mean?"

 To request a free trial, please contact us (see footer).

-S3 Balance® has been implemented in facilities with virtually no extra space due to its stacking feature and small footprint.
+S3 Balance® has been implemented in facilities with minimal space due to its stacking feature.
 Checkout this video to watch Colin quickly and easily store S3 Balance® devices after class into a small corner space.
 If space is your chief concern, take a picture of the space where you usually conduct activity classes and send it to us.
-We will do our best to work within the limits of your space, which would include ideal number of devices and where to store them when not in use.
+We will do our best to work within limits of your space, which would include ideal number of devices and where to store them.

 "Will implementing S3 Balance® increase liability?"

 No - it will reduce liability by reducing fall risk and staff strain, as it is based on medical research and over 20 years of development and testing.
-In contrast, walkers pose exponentially greater liability compared to S3 Balance®, yet most facilities allow unattended daily use by residents.
+In contrast, walkers pose exponentially greater liability compared to S3 Balance® due to their light weight and mostly unsupervised use.

-Most facilities conduct seated activity, which actually increases long-term liability/early mortality because it fails to improve balance and functional mobility.
+Most facilities conduct seated activity, which creates a false sense of security as it fails to improve balance and functional mobility.
 Standing exercise doesn't just improve balance and reduce fall risk; it also has many other benefits.
 As long as users maintain "safe" hand position, S3 Balance® is extremely low risk because users are constantly oriented in space and have a powerful structure to keep them stable.

 When it comes to transfers, S3 Balance® is stronger than any human being, as it has a working capacity of over 600 pounds.
 As a result, multi-person transfers are rare in facilities with S3, as it does most of the heavy lifting.

-Conversely, walkers and chairs are not designed to be transfer/balance stability devices due to their tendency to tip/slip and low working capacity.
+Conversely, walkers and chairs are not designed to be transfer/balance stability devices, they can easily tip/slip.
 On the other hand, S3 Balance® is engineered for stability, proven by its ability to reduce falls while keeping people safe.

 "How does a facility recruit participants for S3 Balance® classes?"